Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

  * Connect up the ethernet and 12V power.
 The unit is designed to run headless.
 You do not need a monitor, keyboard, or mouse.
 As shipped, the hostname is `zymbit-dev` and a user named `zymbit` can be used for SSH login.
 The default password for SSH is zymbit.
 Please change your password once you login.
 Console login has been disabled.

 {{% callout notice %}}

-The total boot time as configured should take approximately 90 seconds from power on.
+All necessary Zymbit software has been pre-installed.
+No further installation is necessary.
+The pre-installed image is encrypted and cannot be replaced via `rpiboot` in the field.
+Please contact support@zymbit.com for assistance.
 {{% /callout %}}

  * Monitor the Blue LED on the Zymbit SCM module.
+The total boot time as configured should take approximately 90 seconds from power on.
 It will go through the following stages:
     - one slow blink:    *initializing the SCM*
     - one -> two -> three -> four blinks:   *Supervised Boot is verifying the signed file information*
     - rapid blinking:   *Supervised Boot successfully completed, booting underway*